 In our normal world we are all dealing with loss.
 The loss of what was our normal everyday lives, the loss of our routines, our regular meetings with family, friends, work colleagues all have changed.
 The lack of space in our lives, the lack of personal space in busy family homes, or the overwhelming loneliness of too much personal space alone with no engagement with others.
 There are many different types of loss and grief we are all dealing with through this crisis.
 Over the coming weeks we aim to partner with a number of organisations to offer assistance to those who feel deep loss.

 Milford Care Centre based in Castletroy, Co.
 Limerick is a voluntary, not-for-profit organisation and registered charity.
 It was first established by the Little Company of Mary Sisters in 1928 and now provides Specialist Palliative Care and Older Persons Services in the Mid West.
 They aim to provide the highest quality of care to patients or residents, family and friends, both in the areas of Palliative Care and Services to the Older Person, as envisaged by Venerable Mary Potter, under the core values of: Justice, Compassion, Respect, Communication and Accountability.

-Holding It Together Apart is delighted to partner with the Milford Care Centre to promote their Online Bereavement Support Evening as the first seminar in our ongoing project supporting mental wellbeing.
-(Details announced soon)
+Holding It Together Apart is delighted to partner with the Milford Care Centre and Dublin City Interfaith Forum to support people in loss and grief.

 +353 61 485 800